Namtimpika/WiFi-Servo-Motor-Position-Control-/README.md

 # WiFi-Servo-Motor-Position-Control-
-This project focuses on the design and implementation of a servo motor control system that integrates embedded programming, control theory, and wireless communication.
-The system analyzes the relationship between potentiometer voltage and servo angle using a 10-bit Analog-to-Digital Converter (ADC) to obtain real-time feedback for control purposes.

-A closed-loop Proportional (P) controller is implemented to regulate the servo position based on feedback data.
-The controller gain is tuned experimentally to improve control stability, responsiveness, and accuracy.
-To evaluate system performance, linear regression analysis is applied to quantify errors caused by ADC nonlinearity, resolution limitations, and noise.
+  This project is a wireless servo motor control system that integrates embedded programming, feedback control, and Python-based communication.
+The system uses a 10-bit ADC to measure potentiometer voltage from the servo motor and provide real-time angle feedback.
+A closed-loop Proportional (P) controller is implemented to regulate servo position, with controller gain tuned experimentally to improve system stability and response.

-In addition, the project includes the design of a custom WiFi communication protocol operating in Access Point (AP) mode, enabling wireless control and monitoring of the servo motor without relying on external network infrastructure.
-This project demonstrates practical application of control systems, signal analysis, and embedded system design, while providing hands-on experience in integrating hardware, software, and wireless communication.
+  The system communicates wirelessly using an ESP8266 operating in WiFi Access Point (AP) mode with a custom communication protocol.
+A Python-based client is used to send control commands, adjust controller parameters, and receive feedback, enabling flexible wireless control and automated testing.
+System performance is evaluated using linear regression analysis to analyze errors caused by ADC nonlinearity and noise.

+->Key Knowledge & Skills Applied
+  - Embedded programming using Arduino / ESP8266
+  - Closed-loop P control with real-time feedback
+  - ADC signal analysis and potentiometer-based angle measurement
+  - Controller gain tuning for stability and response improvement
+  - Custom WiFi (AP mode) communication protocol
+  - Python-based client development for system control
+  - Linear regression analysis for error evaluation